petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/understanding-page-design.md

 ### Client Extensions

 Liferay provides two types of frontend client extensions for creating page elements: IFrame and Custom Element.
 Both of these client extensions register applications with Liferay and render them as widgets on site pages.
-We’ll address these types of elements later in Module 10.
+We'll address these types of elements later in Module 10.

 ## Navigation Menus

 Navigation is a core part of website design.
 With Liferay navigation menus, you can create multiple menus for navigating both internal and external pages or content.
 For example, a menu could include a subset of content pages, or links to display pages and external resources.
-During creation, you can determine which elements are included in a menu and how they’re organized.
+During creation, you can determine which elements are included in a menu and how they're organized.
 Then, once created, you can add your menus to site pages using fragments or widgets.

 ![Create menus for navigating both internal and external pages or content.](./understanding-page-design/images/07.png)

 ## Page Headers and Footers

 In Liferay, designing page headers and footers involves creating master page templates.
 These templates are designed using the same tools and elements as pages.
-In advanced cases, you can also add CSS styling and JavaScript to the page’s header or footer to ensure it loads at the beginning or end of page loads.
+In advanced cases, you can also add CSS styling and JavaScript to the page's header or footer to ensure it loads at the beginning or end of page loads.
 Once defined, you can then use the master page to create new pages or apply it to existing pages.
 Each page using the template inherits the design and styling of the master page.
 Out of the box, Liferay provides the Blank master page template that you used in the previous lesson to create the site structure.

 ![Design page headers and footers with master page templates.](./understanding-page-design/images/08.png)